jimmyjavier/AspNetCore.Docs.es-es/aspnetcore/tutorials/razor-pages/model.md

 ![Imagen de las instrucciones anteriores.](model/_static/add_scaffold.png)

-Complete el cuadro de diálogo para **agregar páginas de Razor Pages que usan Entity Framework (CRUD)** :
+Complete el cuadro de diálogo para **agregar instancias de Razor Pages que usan Entity Framework (CRUD)** :
 <!-- In the next section, change
 (plus) sign and accept the generated name to use Data, it should not use models.
 That will make the namespace the same for the VS version and the CLI version